EcoDynIZW/d6/README.md

 d6::new_project("project")
 ```

-You don’t need to change the working directory firstyou can also specify
+You don’t need to change the working directory first you can also
-a path:
+specify a path to a custom root folder in which the new project folder
+is created:

 ``` r
 ## both work: